 INSURANCE

-The Team Leader and Team Members undertake to take out and maintain, at the Team’s own expense, adequate liability insurance, health insurance, accident insurance, life insurance, automobile insurance, workers compensation insurance, or any other relevant type of insurance to cover for any one event of personal injuries, loss of life and damage to property as well as in respect of public and products liability, or any other losses or damages resulting directly or indirectly from the Team’s participation in the competition or from any direct or indirect actions or omissions on the part of the Team’s agents, employees, or contractors.
-If, for any reason, any such insurance is or becomes not effective, the Organizers will assume no liability, compensation or other responsibility for the competitors.
+The Team Leader and Team Members undertake to take out and maintain, at the Team’s own expense, adequate liability insurance, health insurance, accident insurance, life insurance, automobile insurance, workers compensation insurance, or any other relevant type of insurance to cover for any one event of personal injuries, loss of life and damage to property as well as in respect of public and products liability, or any other losses or damages resulting directly or indirectly from the Team’s participation in the Competition or from any direct or indirect actions or omissions on the part of the Team’s agents, employees, or contractors.
+If, for any reason, any such insurance is or becomes not effective, the Organizers will assume no liability, compensation or other responsibility for the Competitors.

 APPLICABLE LAW AND JURISDICTION